1. Getting Started

 Click here to learn more about finance/budgeting.

 14. Marketing (i.e., Name Recognition / Branding ) – The prenatal phase through launch is all about building momentum.
 At launch, your strategy is to have a crowd.
 Drawing a crowd at launch will largely be based on your ability to foster a culture of “friends inviting friends” and the name recognition you have in the community.
 Constantly look for ways to brand your new church in the community and to build name recognition.
 Don’t make the mistake that so many new churches make in relying on a direct mail campaign to develop name recognition.
-Instead, your strategy should be to develop broad name recognition before your large direct mail campaign is delivered.
-Church Marketing Solutions ministry specializes in helping new churches with their marketing and outreach plans.
+Instead, your strategy should be to develop broad name recognition before your large direct mail campaign is delivered (if you do one).
 Click here to learn more about marketing.

 15. Outreach – Planting a new church is all about reaching the lost for Christ.
 This requires some specific wisdom and knowledge about the people in your target area, their needs, resources, etc. There are tons of resources available to you — your real job is all about prioritization.
 Learn more…